Terbeche/finder-tool/features/README.md

 - Added comprehensive bookmark management dialog
 - Integrated one-click save buttons for locations and searches

-### Version 1.9 - File Preview Panel
+### Version 1.7 - Batch Rename Tool
-- Added image thumbnail preview with scaling
+- Added comprehensive pattern-based batch renaming
-- Implemented text file content preview (first 10KB)
+- Implemented real-time preview with conflict detection
+- Added find/replace functionality with regex support
+- Included case conversion and extension handling options
-- Created file properties display with metadata
+- Created intuitive UI with help documentation
-- Added preview panel toggle and splitter layout
-- Integrated preview with file selection in results table

 ## Updating Documentation

 When implementing new features:
 1. Create new feature document following the established template
 2. Update this README with the new feature status
-3. Update related feature documents if there are dependencies
+3. Update main project README with feature overview
+4. Update plan.md to mark feature as complete
-4. Include comprehensive testing instructions
+5. Include comprehensive testing instructions
-5. Document any configuration or setup requirements
+6. Document any configuration or setup requirements

 ## Contributing

 When contributing to features:
 1. Read relevant feature documentation first
 2. Follow established patterns and conventions
-3. Update documentation for any changes made
+3. **Update documentation for any changes made**
 4. Add appropriate tests and validation steps
 5. Consider cross-platform compatibility
+6. **Never skip the documentation update step**

 ## Support and Issues